Thunderbirds Are Go (TV series): Premise

-Much of the episodes focus on rescue operations, many of which include elements from the original series - an example includes a remake of the original series premiere episode with a modern take on its plot.
+Much of the episodes focus on rescue operations, many of which include elements from the original series – an example includes a remake of the original series premiere episode with a modern take on its plot.
 Although all episodes mainly include unique characters who have only one appearance, several created for Thunderbirds Are Go make reoccurring appearances, often with them being put into new situations they need rescuing from, though overarching storylines for each series focused mainly on the prominent villains for that series and the actions they undertake.
 Throughout the programme, the loss of Jeff to his sons plays a key element in a number of stories, both in relics found by the brothers, the various lessons they recall him teaching them, and the people who knew him best.
-The third and final series eventually included a final story arc focused on Jeff, in which IR discover him to be alive, rather than dead as presumed, but trapped in deep space.
-Amid a few standard rescues, the next few episodes focused on the Tracy family developing the means to reach and rescue him, culminating in the brothers eventually bringing him home in the 'Zero-XL', a spacecraft literally assembled around the five main Thunderbirds.
+The second-half of the third and final series eventually included a final story arc focused on Jeff, in which IR discovered him to be alive, rather than dead as presumed, but trapped in deep space.
+Amid a few standard rescues, the next few episodes focused on the Tracy family developing the means to reach and rescue him, culminating in the brothers eventually bringing him home in the 'Zero-XL', a spacecraft assembled with the five main Thunderbirds.